lospec/nodebb-theme-lospec/README.md

 CSS can be edited in `theme.less`.

+You will definitely want to install grunt (`npm install grunt -g`), then run `grunt` in the nodebb folder, this will watch your files for changes and recompile them.

 To add a widget section you need to add HTML into a template (see categories.tpl), then add it to the list of defined widget areas in lib/theme.js.